djhshih/gce-diagnosis/README.md

 ## Mismatched memory to CPU ratio

 The preconfigured compute engines come with a fixed RAM memory to CPU ratio.
 A memory intensive program may underutilized CPU, or a CPU intensive program may underutilized memory.
-It may be possible to reduce cost by configuring a custom virtual machine.
+It may be possible to reduce cost with no performance impact by configuring a custom virtual machine.

 ## Concluding remarks